controlshift/mobilize_america_client/README.md

 ## Code of Conduct

-Everyone interacting in the Mobilizeamerica::Client project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/controlshift/mobilizeamerica-client/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the MobilizeAmericaClient project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/controlshift/mobilize-america-client/blob/master/CODE_OF_CONDUCT.md).